John Doane

-English Origins
+English origins

 John Doane stated he was born in England and in his 1678 will he stated he was about eighty-eight years of age, making his birth year to be about 1590.
 Nothing else is known of his English ancestry.
 There is no record of John Doane being in Leiden, Holland, although he was a Plymouth church deacon.

 In Plymouth Colony

 In 1632/33 he was Assistant Governor.

-Records show that on January 2, 1632/33 Governor Bradford, Captain Standish, John Alden, John Howland, Stephen Hopkins, Samuel Fuller, Sr., and John Doane and other notables were ordered by the court to assess taxes on the colonists payable in grain or the equivalent.
+Records show that on January 2, 1632/33 William Bradford, Myles Standish, John Alden, John Howland, Stephen Hopkins, Samuel Fuller, and John Doane and other notables were ordered by the court to assess taxes on the colonists payable in grain or the equivalent.

-1633 was the first year that the records show all seven governmental Assistants.
+1633 was the first year that the records show all seven Governmental Assistants.
 Edward Winslow as governor and the Assistants were William Bradford, Myles Standish, John Howland, John Alden, John Doane, Stephen Hopkins and William Gilson.

-On April 8, 1633 John Doane sold the indenture of Walter Harris - who had bound himself to serve Mr. Atwood of London under command of Mr. John Doane of New Plymouth - to Henry Howland.
+On April 8, 1633, John Doane sold the indenture of Walter Harris - who had bound himself to serve Mr. Atwood of London under command of Mr. John Doane of New Plymouth - to Henry Howland.

-On January 2, 1633/34 tax rates were again assessed by the new governor, Thomas Prence, and William Bradford, Captain Standish, John Howland, Stephen Hopkins, John Doane and others associated with colony government.
+On January 2, 1633/34 tax rates were again assessed by the new governor, Thomas Prence, and William Bradford, Myles Standish, John Howland, Stephen Hopkins, John Doane and others associated with colony government.
 Eighty individuals to be taxed were listed.

 Nathaniel Morton wrote that John Cooke, Mr. John Doane and Mr. William Paddy were deacons under Reverend John Reyner, and John Dunham became a deacon later.
 John Doane was at least a deacon as early as January 2, 1633/34 when he resigned his office as Assistant (governor) because of his deaconship.

 In January 1633/34 he was "freed from office" so that he could devote his full-time to church functions.

-Per records of the time, Martha Harding died before October 28, 1633 with John Doane presenting her inventory and also was administrator on behalf of her son.
+Per records of the time, Martha Harding died before October 28, 1633, with John Doane presenting her inventory and also was administrator on behalf of her son.
 She died without a will, leaving one son in the custody of Mr. John Doane and it has been thought she may have Doane's sister.

 As early as January 5, 1635/36, John Doane, John Winslow, his brother Kenelm Winslow and others were chosen to assist the governor and council to set rates on goods to be sold and wages to be paid to laborers.
 The court not only regulated prices, but sometimes quality.

 In 1636 Eleanor Billington was fined and sentenced to sit in the stocks and be whipped for slandering John Doane.
 The Billingtons were Mayflower passengers and had been a troublesome family in the colony since 1620, with her husband John Billington being hanged for murder in 1630.